Skip to main content

 England

-The new government has promised a Renters' Rights Bill to transform private renting.
+The new government has introduced a Renters' Rights Bill to transform private renting.
 This is an opportunity for a fresh start to delivering the reforms that renters desperately need.

 Why we need reforms that put renters first